Skip to main content

 The Partnership for International Politics and Diplomacy for Health

-The Partnership for International Politics and Diplomacy for Health is a collaboration between the Stockholm School of Economics and Karolinska Institutet which seeks to engage with other partners around the shared goal of improving health across the world.
+In this evolving landscape, the Partnership for International Politics and Diplomacy for Health, a collaboration between the Stockholm School of Economics and Karolinska Institutet, will continue to engage with colleagues and partners around the world

 Health Diplomacy